arq5x/gemini/README.rst

 popgen metrics.

 4. Move variant impacts to a separate table such that the ``variants`` table only contains one row per variant?

+5. Add ESP allele frequency variation as an annotation!